 - Axial/segment lines are the representation of the street network used for the analyses.
-PST only supports line objects as network input (to create a line-only table, see section 5.1, 5.2).
+PST only supports line objects as network input (to create a line-only map, see section 5.1, 5.2).
 Both an Axial map and a Line-segment map can be used as input.
 A Line-segment map can be created directly in PST, either from an Axial map or a Road-centre-line map (see sections 5.1, 5.2).
 The Axial map is colloquially defined as the least amount of straight lines that cover all accessible urban space shaped by built form, where each straight line (axial line) represents an urban space that is possible to visually overlook and directly access.
-For details on the Segment map, section 5.2.
-The Road-centre-line map, is a GIS-representation of the street network, where the geometric features are polylines representing street segments which span between street junctions. - Unlinks specify the intersection points between axial/segment lines that should be ignored (i.e. tunnels and bridges) during the analyses - Attractions specify points or areas of interest such as addresses, buildings or properties.
-They can be used as either origins or destinations in the attraction analysis (see sections 5.6, 5.7 and 5.8).
+The Road-centre-line map, is a GIS-representation of the street network, where the geometric features are polylines representing street segments which span between street junctions. - Unlinks are point features that specify the intersection points between axial/segment lines that should be ignored during the analyses (i.e. tunnels and bridges, overpasses and underpasses). - Attractions specify points or areas of interest such as addresses, buildings or properties.
+They can be used as either origins or destinations in the Attraction analyses (see sections 5.6, 5.7 and 5.8).